Spatelio/Conveyer-Belt-Automation-Control/README.md

 * type a new value and press Enter
 * PLC picks it up on the next scan cycle (within 10ms)

-\---

 ## **Testing**

-Seven tests were performed on soft PLC, forcing inputs and observing outputs in real time to test full operator workflow and faults.
+Several tests were performed on soft PLC, forcing inputs and observing outputs in real time to test full operator workflow and faults.